Your Medical Air and Ground Ambulance Partner

 We consider the patient’s condition, the length of the flight, and the number of passengers that will be on board the aircraft, as well as any other factors contributing to making the flight a success.
 Regardless of which aircraft is chosen, it will be equipped with the same life sustaining medical equipment and flight-experienced medical teams.

 Flights are conducted with a two-pilot crew at all times.

 Yes, for flights over 4 hours that require a fuel stop, we offer catered meals for family members and for patients.
 We will make every effort to accommodate special diets and special requests.
 There may be circumstances where meals are not available, and we will cover that with you prior to the flight.

 This is determined by the type of aircraft used to transport the patient, the number of medical personnel on board, the patient’s condition, and the medical equipment needed.

-Angel MedFlight uses medically-dedicated Learjet 35 and 60 aircraft with two critical care medical personnel onboard.
-These Learjet’s can accommodate one to two passengers in addition to the medical personnel, while larger aircraft like a Gulfstream can seat as many as five family members.
+Angel MedFlight uses medically-dedicated Learjet 35 and 45 aircraft with two critical care medical personnel onboard.
+These Learjet’s can accommodate one passenger in addition to the patient and medical personnel, while larger aircraft like a Gulfstream can seat as many as five family members.